Noether Symmetries in $f(T,T_G)$ Cosmology: Teleparallel Gravity

 by demanding that the action based on the torsion scalar produces the same equations of motion as the Einstein-Hilbert action (up to a total divergence term).

-We again emphasize that the Ricci scalar vanishes when calculated with the teleparallel connection since it is torsion-less, i.e. $R\equiv 0$.
-In this setting, we can thus write the regular Ricci scalar, $\lc{R}=\lc{R}(\udt{\lc{\Gamma}}{\sigma}{\mu\nu})$, as \cite{Bahamonde:2015zma,Farrugia:2016qqe}
+We again emphasize that the teleparallel connection is curvature-less and the Ricci scalar vanishes when calculated with the teleparallel connection, i.e. $R\equiv 0$.
+In this setting, we can thus write the regular Ricci scalar, $\mathring{R}=\mathring{R}(\mathring{\Gamma}^{\sigma}_{\ \ \mu\nu})$, as \cite{Bahamonde:2015zma,Farrugia:2016qqe}

 where $B$ represents a total divergence term and is defined as